 Google Optimize alternative for ad and landing page testing - Admetrics Data Studio

-With the experimentation module in the Admetrics Data Studio, Shopify-based stores can speed up decision-making processes and discover new possibilities and use cases.
+With the experimentation module in the Admetrics Data Studio, stores can speed up decision-making processes and discover new possibilities and use cases.
 DTCs can explore new channels or trends, and optimize marketing campaigns, creatives and landing pages.

 Transition to Admetrics Data Studio and discover a more reliable, data-driven alternative to Google Optimize.

 Start your free trial today.
-Install on Shopify.
+Install here.